maoyingsen/architecture_pattern/README.md

 create stable APIs around our domain

 ## Chapter 1.
-Domain Modeling
+Domain Modeling（业务领域建模）

 ### Domain Modeling Concept

-* Among the three-layered architecture (presentation layer, business logic, database layer), the **domain model** is close to business logic.
+* Among the three-layered architecture (presentation layer, business logic, database layer), the **domain model（领域模型）** is close to business logic.
 The **domain model** is the mental map that business owners have of their business. (p14)
 * The book shows the basic of building a domain model, and building an architecture around it that *leaves the model as free as possible from external constraints*. (p15)
 * Domain modeling is closest to the business. *Make it easy to understand and modify*.
 (22)